-Low adiponectin in first trimester linked to GDMFebruary 1st, 2013 in Diabetes /
+Low adiponectin in first trimester linked to GDMFebruary 1, 2013 in Medicine & Health / Diabetes

 (HealthDay)—Low adiponectin levels during the first trimester of pregnancy correlate with a higher level of insulin resistance and an increased risk of developing gestational diabetes mellitus (GDM), according to research published online Jan.
 8 in Diabetes Care.

 Marilyn Lacroix, of the University of Sherbrooke in Canada, and colleagues conducted a prospective study to examine the correlation between adiponectin levels, measured in 445 pregnant women during the first and second trimesters, and (1) the risk of developing GDM and (2) insulin resistance/sensitivity, β-cell function, and compensation indices.

 The researchers found that 38 women developed GDM.
 For these women, first trimester adiponectin levels were significantly lower than for women with normal glucose tolerance.
 After adjustment for body mass index and glycated hemoglobin, the odds of developing GDM were significantly increased with lower adiponectin levels in the first trimester (odds ratio, 1.12 for each 1 µg/mL decrease in adiponectin).
 Adiponectin levels in the first and second trimester were significantly linked to insulin resistance and insulin sensitivity, but were not associated with β-cell function or insulin secretion.